shaposhnikoff/my_medium_articles_starred/gcp-cloudiotcore-esp32-mongooseos-1st-5c88d8134ac7.md

 In a previous 3-post series [[link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-1-a07db495ac5f), [link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-2-14b0609d3f5e), [link](https://medium.com/@o.lourme/our-iot-journey-through-esp8266-firebase-angular-and-plotly-js-part-3-644048e90ca4)], we used an **ESP8266 Wifi chip **to regularly measure luminosity and feed a database with the obtained data.
 The data set was ultimately lively plotted to a web app (see live plot here: [[link](https://esp8266-rocks.firebaseapp.com/)]).
 We massively used **Firebase products **(Realtime Database, Cloud Functions, SDK and Hosting) to meet our goals.

-This project worked fine, thanks to deep sleep it draws very little power and we enjoyed developing it — but:
+This project worked fine, and thanks to deep sleep it drew very little power.
+We really enjoyed developing it — but:

 * **This project was okay to handle just a few connected sensors**.
 Setting up a set of a hundred sensors would require a lot of (rigorous) manual intervention and monitoring/exploiting them would be challenging as well.
-Indeed, there is no central place where we can manage our system.
+Indeed, there was no central place where we can manage our system.

 * **Arduino IDE** and **Arduino core for ESP8266** were great for discovering ESP8266 but they are **quickly insufficient**: The IDE file management is really basic, there is only one program in the chip, and **there is no Operating System** **providing useful APIs for IoT**.